 - Decreased symptoms of anxiety and depression

 Spring is the natural time to clean everything thoroughly and start fresh.
 Maybe cleaning isn’t under the category of things you enjoy.
 (Or maybe it is!)
 In either case, it’s a very active way to spend your day and it burns up calories fast!
-You’ll burn 153 calories for just 30 minutes of mopping the floor, 119 calories for 30 minutes vacuuming and 270 calories for 30 minutes of carrying heavy boxes and moving furniture around.
+You’ll burn 153 calories for just 30 minutes of mopping the floor, 119 calories for 30 minutes of vacuuming, and 270 calories for 30 minutes of carrying heavy boxes and moving furniture around.

 There is something refreshing about painting a room.
 It not only brightens up the entire space, but it gives it a calm, clean feel.
 Instead of spending hundreds of dollars hiring a painter to do your next painting job, save the money and do it yourself.
 Paint is relatively cheap and you’ll burn tons of calories in the process.

 Neighborhood clean-ups are common in the spring.
 If your neighborhood tries to get one organized, make sure you take part!
-It’s great exercise and a wonderful way meet your neighbors.
+It’s great exercise and a wonderful way to meet your neighbors.
 If you head out from 12:00-4:00 and pick up trash, you’ll not only do something good for the community but you’ll torch 1800 calories in the process.

 No, not with a riding mower!
-Pushing a lawn mower, even the self-propelled style, is a fantastic cardiovascular and strength activity combined in one.
+Pushing a lawnmower, even the self-propelled style, is a fantastic cardiovascular and strength activity combined in one.
 There is something very satisfying about mowing.
 Every time you make a nice, new line of completion in the grass it’s a sense of accomplishment for sure!
 Plus, you’ll get a great leg workout with bonus core strengthening when you pull your abs in to protect your back.
 The average person burns 244 per hour for a self-propelled mower and 306 for a traditional power push mower.

 So what’s your favorite spring activity?
 What can you do to get outside and get moving?